karthikj07042017/AP-Operations-Analytics/README.md

 # AP-Operations-Analytics
-This repository used to show the detailied worked that have been worked on the Accounts payable Operations
+This repository used to show the detailed analytics of Accounts payable Operations which help us understand the insight & bottlenecks of Operations on sample dataset. suggesting the business to action plan to avoid it in future